-Career & Corporate Connections will request contact information for the organization for which the third party is providing recruiting services if/when there is concern related to a company.
-Career & Corporate Connections must respect the confidentiality of this information and may not publish it in any manner.
+The Business Career Center will request contact information for the organization for which the third party is providing recruiting services if/when there is a concern related to a company.
+The Business Career Center must respect the confidentiality of this information and may not publish it in any manner.
 Any disclosure of student information outside of the third-party recruiting organization and the company they are representing will be with prior consent of the student.
-Third-party recruiters that charge fees to students will not be permitted access to Career & Corporate Connections.
+Third-party recruiters that charge fees to students will not be permitted access to the Business Career Center.